-For many people, weight is a sensitive subject, and achieving an ideal, healthy weight is easier said than done.
+For many, weight is a sensitive subject, and achieving an ideal, healthy weight is easier said than done.
 However, if you are overweight and have diabetes, decreasing weight has enormous advantages.

 You might have a lower risk of developing life-threatening consequences like stroke and heart disease and feel more energized.
-You could better manage your diabetes by losing weight.
+In addition, you could better manage your diabetes by losing weight.

-Asking your doctor for guidance and assistance is a smart first step as you are not in this situation alone.
+As a result, asking your doctor for guidance and assistance is a smart first step, as you are not in this situation alone.
 In this article, we will be looking at all about diabetes and weight loss.

 Diabetes is a condition marked by elevated blood glucose or sugar levels.
 Weight could be a significant factor in the disease as it might cause weight decrease or growth.